MoAlHemyari/reposcoop/.junie/guidelines.md

 - Component files use PascalCase
 - Route files use the SvelteKit convention (+page.svelte, +layout.svelte)
 - Tests are co-located with the files they test

+## Assistant Workflow and Commits

+- Always commit after each task is finished to keep changes atomic and reviewable.
+- Once the user is satisfied with a task, they will send a message containing "done".
+After receiving "done", commit the changes immediately.